tsedio/tsed/docs/tutorials/bullmq.md

 ```

 In addition to statically defined job options when declaring the job, custom job options can also be set when dispatching the job.
-This allows to for example delay the job from when it has originally been dispatched.
+This allows, for example, the job to be delayed from its original dispatch time.

 ```ts
 import {Service} from "@tsed/di";